reform-digital/webflow-devkit/README.md

 - **[Inquirer](https://github.com/SBoudrias/Inquirer.js/):** A user interface library designed to streamline the deployment process.
 By presenting users with interactive checklists and guided questions, it negates the need for manual editing of scripts and JSON files, ensuring a smoother and more intuitive package setup.

 - **[jQuery](https://jquery.com/):** A fast, small, and feature-rich JavaScript library designed to simplify tasks like HTML document traversal and manipulation, event handling, and animation.
 Webflow projects automatically include the jQuery library, enabling developers to utilize its functionalities without any additional setup.
 Recognizing this, Webflow DevKit seamlessly integrates support for jQuery syntax, without the need to import the library.

+- **[Husky](https://typicode.github.io/husky/):** A tool for managing Git hooks, ensuring that code quality checks run automatically before commits.
+This prevents poorly formatted or linted code from being committed to the repository.

+- **[lint-staged](https://github.com/okonet/lint-staged):** A tool that runs linters on staged Git files, ensuring that only the files you're committing are checked and formatted.
+This provides fast, efficient code quality enforcement during the commit process.

 <a name="prerequisites"></a>